hazadus/drf-nuxt-bookmarks/README.md

 ## Notes

-### Frontend - Naming Conventions
+### Frontend

-"The" in the component name means there's indended to be only one instance of this component in the app, e.g., `TheNavbar` and `TheFooter`.
+Naming Conventions: "The" in the component name means there's intended to be only one instance of this component in the app, e.g., `TheNavbar` and `TheFooter`.

+To hide dropdown menu in navbar when navigating from page to page, add `key` param like: `<div class="navbar-dropdown is-right" :key="route.path">`.

 ## How to start the project